 Investment products: Stocks, Options, ETFs, Mutual Funds, Futures, Bonds and CDs and IRAs, managed portfolios, retirement portfolios, small business, bank and brokerage

-You can go simple or you can go complex, the choice is yours and E*Trade is ready to help turn your financial vision into a reality.
-The investment choices overview gives you a quick and instant snapshot of what each investment type does and what it means, (helpful for those starting out) and you can quickly open an account and get started.
-In fact, E*Trade is one of the most accessible when it comes to getting started, with account buttons on every page along with special offers and accessible contact and support buttons.
+You can go simple or you can go complex, the choice is yours, and E*Trade is ready to help turn your financial vision into a reality.
+The investment choices overview gives you a quick and instant snapshot of what each investment type does and what it means (helpful for those just starting out) and you can quickly open an account.
+In fact, E*Trade is one of the most accessible trading brokers when it comes to getting started, with account buttons on every page along with special offers and accessible contact and support buttons.

 - Impressive education platform